• Skip to primary navigation

 If you don’t have a lavender harvest for this project, I have found a couple of places you can purchase lavender buds for these types of projects.

 I’ve sourced pure linen from a number of suppliers on Etsy and in local fabric stores.
-You could essentially use any fabric for these pillows, but in my opinion, there is no better fabric in the world than pure linen.
-I’m so obsessed, I am in the beginning stages of a pure linen shop myself.
+You could also use cotton or any other fabric for these pillows, but in my opinion, there is no better fabric in the world than pure linen.
+High quality, soft washed linen is pure luxury.

 First, gather your supplies.
 You will need the following for 1 lavender pillow: